What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Experiment: Typed Mocking

 \subsection{Results}

 \Cref{tab:typed_mocking_stratified_tests} summarizes the results of the stratified {\it t}-tests, revealing that use of the typed mocking API significantly reduced the time to write diffs, even after controlling for the number of files in each diff.
-The table shows the percentage of DAT saved, the relative control and test group sizes, and the p-value for each diff size category; diff size is measured by the number of files changed in a diff.
+The table shows the percentage of DAT saved, the relative control and test group sizes, and the p-value for each diff size category; diff size is defined as the number of files changed in a diff.

-For diff sizes up to 4~files, the typed mocking API resulted in an approximate 19--24\% reduction in DAT, with all diff size categories showing statistically significant reductions.
-When including all diffs regardless of diff size, we measure a statistically significant reduction of approximately $14\%$ DAT ($p < 0.001$).
-This is lower than the values in \Cref{tab:typed_mocking_stratified_tests}, as the inclusion of larger diffs (with more than four files changed), which only tangentially touch mocking-related files, dilutes the real savings seen in lower diff size strata.
+Diffs of all size categories showed statistically significant DAT reductions of approximately $14\%$ DAT ($p < 0.001$, $n = \sim 10,000$).
+This was particularly prevalent for diff sizes up to four files, where diffs that used the typed mocking API showed an approximate 19--24\% reduction in DAT over the control.
+We surmise that the inclusion of larger diffs (with more than four files changed), which might only tangentially touch mocking-related files, dilutes the larger savings seen in smaller diff size strata.

-To the best of our knowledge, this is the first time a controlled, large-scale experiment demonstrated the productivity benefits of typing in industry.
-While the results of this experiment have helped to quantify the direct effect of a Hack language feature and its use on the company's productivity, the wider organizational decision-making processes also benefit.
+After seeing these positive results, Meta decided to fully migrate all 82\% migratable call sites to typed mocking.
+While the results of this experiment have helped to quantify the direct effect of a Hack language feature and promoted a decision to roll it out across the code base, the wider decision-making processes in the organization also benefited.
+To the best of our knowledge, this is the first time a controlled, large-scale experiment demonstrated real-world productivity benefits of types in industry.
 Moreover, this result demonstrates that investing in low-latency static analysis tooling to shift correctness signals early in the development cycle can lead to substantial improvements in developer productivity, especially in large code bases.